xamarin/mac-ios-samples/Objective-C/README.md

 - objc
 products:
 - xamarin
-urlFragment: taskyportable
+urlFragment: objective-c
 ---
 # Objective-C Selectors

-Sample code for the [Objective-C selectors doc](https://docs.microsoft.com/xamarin/ios/internals/objective-c-selectors) that explains how to interact with Objective-C selectors from C# code.
+Sample code for the [Objective-C selectors doc](https://docs.microsoft.com/xamarin/ios/internals/objective-c-selectors) that explains how to interact with Objective-C selectors from C# code in Xamarin.Android and Xamarin.iOS apps.